jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/pdf_preview.md

 ## Technical Details

-The PDF Preview feature consists of the following components:
+PDF Preview feature consists of the following components:

 ### PdfPreview
-The main entry point for the feature, responsible for displaying the modal and handling user interactions like opening and closing the preview.
-In order to display a PDF, the `PdfPreview` component requires the following props:
+The main entry point for this feature, responsible for displaying the modal and handling user interactions like opening and closing the preview.
+In order to display a PDF, `PdfPreview` component requires the following props:
 1. `isModalOpen`: A boolean value indicating whether the modal is open or closed.
 2. `toggleModal`: A function to toggle the modal open or closed.
 3. `pdfFile`: The PDF file to be displayed.
 PDF files can be passed as a string representing the name of a file located in public folder or as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object representing the PDF file itself.